-To leave a station message while on an intercom call, press MSG or the LEAVE MESSAGE menu button and hang up.
+To leave a station message while on an intercom call, press MSG [] and hang up.

-To leave a voice mail message while on an intercom call, press MSG or the LEAVE VOICE MAIL menu button, then wait for the message center to answer.
+To leave a voice mail message while on an intercom call, press MSG and wait for the message center to answer.

 To leave a silent message without placing an intercom call: